dbanisor/dbanisor/README.md

 - 👋 Hi, I’m @dbanisor
-- 👀 I’m interested in learning more about Python
+- 👀 I’m interested in learning Python
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything that could help a begginer learn
 - 📫 How to reach me: https://www.linkedin.com/in/denisebanisor/
+- Also check out my online CV here: https://dbanisor.github.io/CV/

 <!---
 dbanisor/dbanisor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.